Residential Camp Overview

-Wilderness trips: Campers may have the opportunity to sleep in one of our moonlight adventure spots including the Wagon Train, Trapper's Den, Tom Sawyer's Raft or Beaver Island.
+Wilderness adventure: Campers may have the opportunity to trek to one of our moonlight adventure spots including Does Acres, Trapper's Den, Tom Sawyer's Raft or Beaver Island.

-Service opportunities: Campers will serve each other, clean their cabins, set tables, and participate in other small service project.
+Service opportunities: Campers will serve each other, clean their cabins, set tables, and participate in other small service projects.

 12-Day Residential Camp

 Entering Grades: 5-8 (4th graders who successfully completed Intro Camp may attend)

 Session 1: June 26 - July 7

 Session 3: July 24- August 4

 Our 12-Day Residential Camp program has been a part of HoneyRock since we opened our doors in 1951.
 The camp schedule is written so that every hour is specifically geared toward creating opportunities for campers to see the Lord through their cabins, their play, their quiet times and their activities.
 Twelve days of camp allow campers to have deeper relationships with their cabin mates and counselors, a life skill necessary in today’s world.
 Healthy habits such as being a responsible person, having a devotional time, and caring for others also begin to take root through this two-week experience.
 Through meeting and living with new people, being outdoors, and interacting with counselors, campers leave HoneyRock with a new sense of confidence and the life skill of showing respect to others.
 Campers can focus on advancing through award-progression in certain activities they enjoy while still getting to experience many of the other activities HoneyRock has to offer.
 HoneyRock believes in the growth of the whole person and hopes to provide an experience that develops your camper physically, mentally, emotionally and spiritually.

 Wilderness trips: Hike or canoe to scenic destinations near HoneyRock for 1 to 3 nights.